dynatrace-wwse/enablement-business-observability/README.md

 ![Codespaces Disconnect 1](lab-guide/assets/images/prereq-github_codespace_disconnect_1.png)

-This launch your running Codespace instance in a new browser tab.
+This will launch your running Codespace instance in a new browser tab.

 ### Hands On Lab Guide